 These more expensive homes did take longer to sell than in the past few years.
 Also, I would have expected a larger reduction from list price to sales price.
 The unique character of many of these homes must keep the seller in the driver’s seat.

 Enough talk.
 Let’s look at the top five most expensive homes sold in Louisville, Kentucky in 2018.

 #5 – 15 River Hill Road

 Despite being in a well-established neighborhood, Indian Hills, this incredible home was built just 18 years ago.
-Almost than 12,000 square feet of finished space, this remarkable property also boasts a large 4-acre lot.
+With almost 12,000 square feet of finished space, this remarkable property also boasts a large 4-acre lot.
 This home was sold in March for $3 million.
-[LINK]